codepath/android_guides/Consuming-APIs-with-Retrofit.md

 ```

 Note: if you are trying to use Java models that you may have already created, see [this section](Consuming-APIs-with-Retrofit#migrating-previously-defined-java-objects).

+#### Creating Java objects manually

+Retrofit by default relies on the Gson library to parse JSON.
+See [[this guide|Leveraging-the-GSON-Library]] for more information about how to create your own.

 ### Creating the RestAdapter